netmindz/AuroraDrop-LXP/README.md

 The panels will (mostly) work fine without a ground, but the I2S mic will become hilariously unstable and lead you down a rabbit hole for a week trying to figure out why the mic never seems like it's capturing real audio data.

-I've had 100 issues with the I2S microphone - there's code in there to try and work around bugs in particular ESP IDF versions - but sometimes the "L/R" pin just needs to be moved from GND to VCC or vice-versa to make it work, even with the compile-time fixes.
+I've had 100 issues with I2S in general - there's code in there to try and work around bugs in particular ESP IDF versions - but sometimes the "L/R" pin just needs to be moved from GND to VCC or vice-versa to make it work, even with the compile-time fixes.

 Ideally the "L/R" (or "LR") pin should be to ground, but I've had times where it's to VCC even with the in-line fixes, on different boards with the same ESP32-S3 chip and the same ESP IDF.
 I have no clue why.
+It does seem to be the board/chip and not the mic.

 ## Latest Updates